tanish197/Nodejs_todo/README.md

 ### It will successfully runn

 #### Using Continous Integration using webhooks
    • Go to Github repository settings and go on webhooks.
-Enter the source as of jenkins i.e., 65.1.109.53:8080 and also dont forget to add github-webhook/ at the end.
+Enter the source as of jenkins i.e., 65.1.109.53:8080 and also don't forget to add github-webhook/ at the end.
 Overall write like http://65.1.109.53:8080/github-webhook/
    • Before doing okay.
 Change the inbound of 8080 to Anywhere from MyIp so that github can access it.
    • Now click Ok
    • Now go to jenkins jobs and enable Github hook trigger for Gitscm polling under build triggers and save.